Tesla Model Y review (2024): Best electric SUV?

 Similarly, it’s good to see fully electronically-operated front seats fitted as standard.
 However, due to the raised front seat design, it can be problematic for taller-sized individuals to find the best driver’s position; oddly, the seats can’t be lowered to the same degree as the ones found in the Model 3 or the BMW iX3, among others.

 Elsewhere, the Model Y’s cabin isn’t as insulated as the aforementioned vehicles.
-Tyre noise is audible, at least with the tested 20” ‘Induction Wheels’ fitted, and wind noise can be heard deflecting off the A-pillars while traversing at faster speeds.
+Tyre noise is audible and wind noise can be heard deflecting off the A-pillars while traversing at faster speeds.

 Read next: Hyundai Ioniq 5 review: Better than Tesla Model 3?